GalwayK/PythonExercise3/README.md

 # What does this project do?

-This application created a pdf file containing lined entries for use in notetaking, using information obtained from .xlsx files.
+This application creates a pdf file containing lined entries for use in notetaking, using information obtained from .xlsx files.

+# What skills are showcased in this application?

+This application demonstrates the creation of .pdf files using the fpdf package, using information obtained from a .csv files using the pandas package.